openequella/openequella.github.io/guides/LanguageSettingsConfigurationGuide.md

 [Contribution language examples](#contribution-language-examples)

 ## Language settings overview
-EQUELLA supports institution language localisation and customisation, including right to left languages, using language packs.
-The language packs contain strings that can be customised to change any label, link or button in EQUELLA.
+openEQUELLA supports institution language localisation and customisation, including right to left languages, using language packs.
+The language packs contain strings that can be customised to change any label, link or button in openEQUELLA.
 Additionally when matched with a contribution language any user-added objects can be customised to suit the locale of the user.
-Multiple language packs can be added to an EQUELLA institution.
+Multiple language packs can be added to an openEQUELLA institution.

-The purpose of this guide is to provide system administrators and managers with an understanding of how to customise and view EQUELLA controls and content in a user’s preferred language.
+The purpose of this guide is to provide system administrators and managers with an understanding of how to customise and view openEQUELLA controls and content in a user’s preferred language.

-Please note that this guide has been developed to best reflect the full capabilities of EQUELLA and as such may differ in appearance to your own installation.
+Please note that this guide has been developed to best reflect the full capabilities of openEQUELLA and as such may differ in appearance to your own installation.

 ## Configuration procedure
 Configuring language settings can be broken into the following steps:
 1. Create a language pack using a Text Editor:

   a.
-Download and unzip the language pack file from the EQUELLA Service Desk.
+Download and unzip the language pack file from the openEQUELLA Service Desk.

   b.
 Create new text files that contain customised strings for the display controls.

   c.
 Zip the text files together.

-2. Upload the new language pack using the Languages option from the EQUELLA Settings page.
+2. Upload the new language pack using the Languages option from the openEQUELLA Settings page.
-3. Configure the contribution language using the Languages option from the EQUELLA Settings page.
+3. Configure the contribution language using the Languages option from the openEQUELLA Settings page.
-4. Select the display language in the EQUELLA Digital Repository.
+4. Select the display language in the openEQUELLA Digital Repository.

 ## Language settings
-EQUELLA provides multiple configuration options for language settings including:
+openEQUELLA provides multiple configuration options for language settings including:
 * Language Packs—to customise the display interface.
 * Contribution Languages—to customise any user added objects.
 * Display Languages—to display the customised strings and objects for the imported language files.